 To get the earth view, which shows the tree major temples of Paestum in detail, click the icon in the lower left of the map.

 The train station is shown on the map.
 Make sure the train you choose stops at Stazione di Paestum.
 It is approximately 15 minutes to walk to the archaeolocal site from the station.
-The train from Naples Centrale takes about an hour and a half.
+The regional train from Naples Centrale takes about an hour and a half.
+Train schedule and Tickets: Naples to Paestum.
+The distance frim Naples to Paestum is 49 miles (79 km).

 There is also bus service from Naples or Salerno.
 The bus from Salerno takes about an hour.